kazu7o/click-fund-raising/README.md

-##This is a auto clicking tool to donate.
+This is a auto clicking tool to donate.

+It can donate ¥592 on a daily basis.